numaproj/numaflow/docs/operations/authz/rbac.md

 - a group line `g, test@test.com, role:readonly` would add the user with the given email address to the group role:readonly.
 - a group line `g, test_user, role:admin` would add the user with the given username to the group role:admin.

+## Configuration

-2. **Configuration**: This defines certain properties for the Casbin enforcer.
+This defines certain properties for the Casbin enforcer.
 The properties are defined in the following format:

 ```
   rbac-conf.yaml: |